skarlekar/smart-quora/README.md

     mkdir dist; cd dist
 ```
  3. Create an archive by providing the type of archive as _dir_ and pointing to the parent directory.
+composer archive create -t dir -n ../
+4. Install version 0.0.1 of the business app using the peer admin card created earlier.

 ## Installing SmartQuora